Top 10 Annette Funicello Songs

 #5 – Train Of Love

 This one reminds me of David Lee Roth’s “Just A Gigolo,” at least in the bass line.
 The song “Train Of Love” peaked at thirty-six on the US Billboard Hot 100 chart in 1960, as well as number forty-seven on the US Cash Box chart.
-This song is officially credited as a performance by Annette With The Afterbeats, one of many early in Funicello’s singing career just after her days as a Mouseketeer had ended.
+This song is officially credited as a performance by Annette With The Afterbeats, one of many early performances in Funicello’s singing career, just after her days as a Mouseketeer had ended.

 #4 – First Name Initial